The multicolor powder material for 3D printing allows you to print multi-color models, even with photographic quality.

 Once our UV map is generated, we can apply an image to our model.
 We can use specially created bitmap images or even photographs.

-To do this, in Blender Internal, let's create a first one new material, then one textures, we select image or movie, we open the image, in the mapping section, we choose UV and the name of our UV (usually UVmap).
+To do this we first create a new material, then one textures, we select image or movie, we open the image, in the mapping section, we choose UV and the name of our UV (usually UVmap).

 At first, Blender may seem complicated and not very intuitive, but once you have acquired a bit of familiarity, it turns out to be a very complete software, with which you can create everything you can imagine.